INNVTV/NetCore-Clean-Architecture/Core/README.md

 # The Infrastructure Layer

-Core.Infrastructure Project - The classes represented here include hosting, configuration, persistence services, data storage and other 3rd party integrations.
+**Core.Infrastructure:** The classes represented here include hosting, configuration, persistence services, data storage and other 3rd party integrations.

 ### Dependency Injection, CoreConfiguration & Contexts
 An ICoreConfiguration interface is used to encapsulate many applcation related settings.
 3rd party service connectors are set up through various interfaces such as IDocumentContext, IStorageContext and IRedisContext.

-# Core.Common
+# Common

-Core.Common encapsulates many common settings, transformations, base classes, interfaces and logging used within the application domain or shared with a consumer of the Core project.
+**Core.Common:** Encapsulates many common settings, transformations, base classes, interfaces and logging used within the application domain or shared with a consumer of the Core project.

+# Startup

+**Core.Startup:** Set of routines that must be called by consumers of Core in order to initialize all configurations.
+We do this to simplify startup on services/clients.
+This avoids having to copy/paste startup routines to various Main and Startup methods.
+They are all encapsulated here and can run with a single line of code from Startup or Main.

+**Note:** Startup is it's own library to avoid circular reference issues.

+### AutoMapper
+AutoMapper Mappings are configured within the Core.Startup.AutoMapperConfiguration Class